Body Fat Percentage: The Complete Guide to Understanding Your Body Composition

 - Calculate: Divide waist measurement by hip measurement

-- Low Risk: Men < 0.90, Women < 0.80
+- Lower Risk: Men below 0.90, Women below 0.80

 - Moderate Risk: Men 0.90-0.95, Women 0.80-0.85

-- High Risk: Men > 0.95, Women > 0.85
+- Higher Risk: Men above 0.95, Women above 0.85

-- Reduced processed foods and sugar
+- Reducing highly processed foods and added sugar

-- Increased protein and vegetable intake
+- Adequate protein and vegetable intake

 For planning your nutrition, try our Macro Nutrient Calculator.